MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

 - Set AdditionalAllowedFrameAncestors property of the NavigationStartingEventArgs to a list additional allowed frame ancestors using the same syntax for the source list of [Content-Security-Policy frame-ancestors directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors).
 Basically, it is a space delimited list.
 All source syntax of Content-Security-Policy frame-ancestors directive are supported.

 The list should normally only contain the origin of the top page.
 If you are embedding other sites through nested iframes and the origins of some of the intermediate iframes are different from the origin of the top page and those origins might not be allowed by the site's original policies, the list should also include those origins.
-As an example, if you owns the content on https://example.com and https://www.example.com and uses them on top page and some intermediate iframes, you should set the list as "https://example.com https://www.example.com".
+As an example, if you owns the content on `https://example.com` and `https://www.example.com` and uses them on top page and some intermediate iframes, you should set the list as `https://example.com https://www.example.com`.

 You should only add an origin to the list if it is fully trusted.
 When possible, you should try to limit the usage of the API to the targetted app scenarios.
-For example, we can set a specific name attribute to the iframe that is used to embed sites (something like `<iframe name="my_site_embedding_frame">`) and then detect the embedding scenario when the trusted page is navigated to and the embedding iframe is created.
+For example, you can use an iframe with a specific name attribute to embed sites (something like `<iframe name="my_site_embedding_frame">`) and then detect the embedding scenario is active when the trusted page is navigated to and the embedding iframe is created.

 # Examples
 ## Win32 C++